Finding out about the death

 - a certificate of embalming

 The British Consul can help you to get the documents above.
-You can also find information on translation services at the link below.
+You can also find information on translation services.

 If the deceased's funeral costs are covered by travel insurance, you should contact the insurance company as soon as possible.
 They'll be able to contact the funeral directors for you and make the necessary arrangements.